Family CALLICHTHYIDAE Bonaparte 1835 (Armored Catfishes)

 Corydoras aurofrenatus Eigenmann & Kennedy 1903 aureus (L.), golden; frenatus (L.), bridled, presumably referring to broad yellow band across snout

-Corydoras blochi Nijssen 1971 in honor of German medical doctor and naturalist Marcus Elieser Bloch (1723–1799), who described the type species of the genus, C. punctatus, in 1794
+Corydoras blochi Nijssen 1971 in honor of German medical doctor and naturalist Marcus Elieser Bloch (1723–1799), who described Cataphractus punctatus (=Hoplisoma punctatum), then believed to be the type species of Corydoras, in 1794

 Corydoras cervinus Rössel 1962 Latin for deer, presumably referring to deer-brown (“hirschbraun”) coloration in alcohol of upper body plates (compared to yellow-brown coloration of lower body plates)